-Here are a few expert tips towards helping the employers make the best use of Internshala services –
+Here are a few expert tips for helping the employers to make the best use of Internshala services –

-1. Writing an Internship Job Description (JD) – Be very specific.
-Clearly outline the roles and responsibilities.
+1. Writing an Internship Job Description (JD) – Be very specific and clearly outline the roles and responsibilities.
 It helps candidates gauge if they’re a right fit to the internship and more importantly, it helps you avoid the irrelevant ones.
 Here’s an example.

 – If you’re planning to hire interns for different profiles (web development, content writing, etc.), you should make different posts.
 It saves you from the pain of segregating applications for different profiles.